DataMinerUK/infinite-interns/README.md

 * `phantomjs`: A VM containing an installation of PhantomJS.
 * `slimerjs`: A VM containing an installation of SlimerJS.
+* `casperjs`: A VM containing an installation of CasperJS as well as PhantomJS and SlimerJS.

 * `ocr`: A VM containing tesseract for optical character recognition.